 You’ll notice after browning all of the meat that the bottom of your Instant Pot or Pressure Cooker is a complete mess.
 Don’t fret.
 While you may think you’ll have days of soaking and hours of scrubbing to clean it up, you’ll see that the onions and wine make quick work of it.

 With a wooden spoon, you can start to scrape up the fond after the onions start to cook.
-After about 5 minutes, they’ll probably have about half of the fond removed.
-Once you add in half a cup of the red wine, the rest should all release.
+After about 7-10 minutes of medium heat, you’ll be able to use your wooden spoon and start scraping it all loose.

 Another change is to not use pearl onions.
 This is kind of controversial as caramelized pearl onions add a lot of flavor and depth.
 But they are also a pain to peel and are time consuming to cook.
 Instead, I’m using yellow onions, which are naturally sweeter.
 By cooking them a little bit longer to caramelize the flavor, and reducing the red wine in them, much of the missing flavor from the pearl onions is replaced.